zorn/mikezornek.com/content/posts/2020/8/apple-gatekeeper-developer-id-program-needs-a-transparency-report/index.md

 Apple did restore Charlie's certificates.
 You can read more about it from his own blog: [A Day Without Business](https://blog.charliemonroe.net/a-day-without-business/)

 Catching up on the matter myself, I can't help but think not only should Apple turn off its automated execution of such bans but they should also move to a more nuclear-launch type system where at least two people need to turn their key.
+This is an incredibly destructive event for the third-party vendor like Charlie.
+It's unprofessional of Apple to have this connected to an automated system.

 Additionally, if Gatekeeper is truly about protecting the users, I don't see why we can't have a transparency report listing the identifiers that have been disabled and why.
 A lot of [people keep saying Apple does not abuse this power](https://overcast.fm/+KxFFOGVu8/31:37), but there is no proof to this; it is a closed system.
 We only know of Charlie's situation because he posted it on Twitter.
 Considering it wasn't too long ago when the App Store Guidelines down right [threatened you about going public](https://twitter.com/benthompson/status/1275072296001007617) I don't know if we can give Apple the benefit of the doubt here.

 I know many look to Gatekeeper as a saving grace, a last ray of hope that the Mac will somehow remain the open computer platform they originally fell in love with.
-They hope Gatekeeper will help avoid a App Store-only future.
+They hope Gatekeeper will help avoid an App Store-only future.
 I hope so too.

 Adding a formal, descriptive transparency report would restore a lot of faith in the Gatekeeper system after this week's events.